Copic Ciao vs Sketch Comparison Table

 Copics are great markers for coloring.
 They are extremely high quality, and also refillable.
-This means that they can last you for life if they are properly maintained.
+They can last a lifetime if you take care of them.
 These are the same markers used by professional artists and illustrators, and for good reason.
-They are an absolute pleasure to use, and come in a huge variety of different colors.
+They are an absolute pleasure to use, and come in every color you could imagine.

 Which Copic Marker Set Should I Get?